aagricola/18-ED/01-week_Intro/README.md

 ## Homework
 - read the [dFab Studio manual](http://staff.mica.edu/rmckibbin/Images/Manual.pdf) and be sure that you, understand,  and agree to all of this information.
 - Read the reading in our examples folder.
 This will explain what a CPJ is so that you can go ahead and start keeping one as soon as possible.
 - [Rhino 5 tutorials on Lynda](https://www.lynda.com/Rhino-tutorials/Rhino-5-Essential-Training/133324-2.html)
 Ch 1-5  –  interface and workflow (this part is a little slow, but has useful information) Ch 6  –  2D modeling (you may begin assigned 2D rhino exercise after completing this section) Ch 7-10  – 3D modeling
-- Bring to class an idea of something that you can design or re-design that solves a problem.
-Think tiny life hack or tool improvement.
+- Bring to class something that you can copy or re-design.
 Try to keep it around fist size or smaller.
 And keep it fairly simple.
 - Don't forget your headphones next week